AfricaConflict Zones Nigeria's Silent Genocide

 Genocide Watch: South Africa Still a High-Risk Country

-Genocide Watch warned over a decade ago that South Africa was at risk.
-Today, it remains at Stage 6.
-Willem Petzer /Edwin Leemans
+Genocide Watch warned over a decade ago about South Africa.
+Today, it remains high-risk.

 - Africa